mcasperson/SecondBrain/README.md

 ## Awards

-SecondBrain got second place in the Payara Hackathon - Generative AI on Jakarta EE!
+SecondBrain was awarded second place in the Payara Hackathon - Generative AI on Jakarta EE!

 ![](award.png)